Intent

 Before teaching each unit teachers will:

-• Create a Big Question, which the pupils will answer at the end of the unit.
+- Create a Big Question, which the pupils will answer throughout the unit.

-• Assess children’s prior knowledge and skills and use this to ensure their planning builds upon this.
+- Assess children’s prior knowledge and skills at the start of every lesson and use this to ensure their planning builds upon this.

-• Plan for key vocabulary to be taught throughout the unit.
+- Plan for key vocabulary to be discretely taught throughout the unit.

 During each unit teachers will:

-• Pupils will be given the opportunity draw comparisons and make connections between different time periods and their own lives.
+- Give pupils the opportunity to draw comparisons and make connections between different time periods and their own lives.
 Interlinked with this are studies of world history, such as the ancient civilisations of Greece and the Egyptians.

 At the end of each unit pupils will:

-• Self assess their understanding of the unit and reflect on the enquiry skills they have used.
+- Self-assess their understanding of the unit and reflect on the historical skills they have used and reflect on this.

 After each unit teachers will: